lxdock/lxdock/docs/conf.rst

 users
 -----

-The ``users`` option allows you to define users that should be created by LXD-Nomad after creating a container.
+The ``users`` option allows you to define users that should be created by LXDock after creating a container.
 This can be useful because the users created this way will automatically have read/write permissions on shared folders.
 The ``users`` option should contain a list of users; each with a ``name`` and optionally a custom ``home`` directory: